 The best way for an agency to fully know the specificity of your business is to invite it to the headquarters of your company.
-Book yourself a whole day to implement it in detail in the functioning of your business – in the long run, you’ll be worth it!
+Book yourself a whole day to implement it in detail in the functioning of your business - in the long run, you'll be worth it!
 Before the agency arrives, please send an agenda to the guardian of your company on behalf of the agency.
-Thanks to this, both sides will be aware of what the main purpose of the meeting and its structure are.
+Thanks to this, both sides will be aware of what the main purpose of the meeting and its structure is.

 At the meeting, do not save your time to introduce the agency into your business, and present the company's key employees.
 Give people space to get to know each other - thanks to which their later cooperation will be much more efficient.
 Invest in your onboarding and project kickoff process your time and heart - your business will thank you for it!